Creative Commons License 2023 Volume 10 Issue 4

 US$1 396.50

 Table 3.
-Estimates of cost-benefit analysis of the chemical and biological insecticides in the cotton bollworm experiments during in 2017
+Estimates of cost-benefit analysis of the chemical and biological insecticides in the cotton bollworm experiments in 2017.

 Treatments